Missouri Sales Tax

 Sales Tax Economic Nexus

-Missouri is the last state in the union to adopt an economic nexus law requiring out-of-state sellers to collect sales tax.
-Signed into law on June 30, 2021, SB 153 and 97 creates new provisions for economic nexus that will go into effect on January 1, 2023.
-When the new law goes into effect, small businesses that make $100,000 or more in sales into Missouri in a calendar year will be required to collect and remit sales tax.
+Missouri was the last state in the union to adopt an economic nexus law requiring out-of-state sellers to collect sales tax.
+Signed into law on June 30, 2021, SB 153 and 97 creates new provisions for economic nexus that went into effect on January 1, 2023.
+According to the new law, small businesses that make $100,000 or more in sales into Missouri in a calendar year will be required to collect and remit sales tax.

 Missouri Sales Tax Rates